 - 7 ways tech can help fix the US healthcare system (TechRepublic)

 - Bedside manner in the days of EHR (ZDNet)

 - Two deep dives into open source EHR (ZDNet)

 Patients and doctors are far from the only ones affected by EHRs: IT professional face a whole host of security and policy changes that affect the way they work and how they interact with medical clients.

 IT teams are a key part of HIPAA compliance, which in turn is a key part of EHR meaningful use.
-Meaningful use is as the core of the US government's EHR push, and drilling even further down we find IT's fundamental role.
+Meaningful use is at the core of the US government’s EHR push, and drilling even further down we find IT’s fundamental role.

 The government’s EHR mandate includes financial incentives for medical professionals meeting meaningful use goals, with security being a key component.
 Take a look at any of the government pages on EHR adoption for long and you’re likely to stumble upon the term “health IT” because that’s what’s happening: Healthcare is going completely digital.

 - Key to HIPAA compliance is understanding your data center and cloud risks (TechRepublic)